 Canine Influenza (H3N2) has now been CONFIRMED in the Memphis, TN area.
 Effective August 1, we will REQUIRE this vaccine for all dogs boarding or staying for daycare or coming in for baths at our facility.
-Your pet's health is important to us, so please, talk to your veterinarian about this.
-For more information on H3N2, please see this website.
+Your pet's health is important to us, so please, talk to your veterinarian about the Canine Influenza.
+For more information on H3N2, please visit this website.

 Voted Best In Region

 Every Tuesday, our local newspaper prints an article written by one of our veterinarians.
-This week, Dr. Erin Culpepper has a few tips to help out new ferret owners.
+This week, Dr. Everett Rogers explains why we became an accredited hospital with the American Animal Hospital Association (AAHA).

 We now offer on-site pet cremation services.
 Please ask one of our trained team members for more information.